-2016.
-This is done as a two-step process that splits the First, should the beneficiary of the trust die prior to the ownership of the property into a "pre-2017" period and distribution, the trust would lose any ability to access the PRE for the post-2017 years.
-This strategy would For these purposes, the trust is deemed to have also not be applicable if the beneficiary in question did not comply with the other parameters of the PRE rules (i.e. he or she did not ordinarily inhabit the property).
-It should also be noted that a valuation on January 1, the trust is eligible under the pre-amendment rules, this 2017, would be required and if there was any gain realized in the hands of the trust, this option would also
+First, should the beneficiary of the trust die prior to the distribution, the trust would lose any ability to access the PRE for the post-2017 years.
+This strategy would also not be applicable if the beneficiary in question did not comply with the other parameters of the PRE rules (i.e. he or she did not ordinarily inhabit the property).
+It should also be noted that a valuation on January 1, 2017, would be required and if there was any gain realized in the hands of the trust, this option would also be unavailable to the taxpayer.

-It would seem that for trusts that have been settled prior to the amendments, the most prudent course of action is to crystalize the gains up to January 1, 2017, apply the PRE to that amount, and distribute the prop-
+It would seem that for trusts that have been settled prior to the amendments, the most prudent course of action is to crystalize the gains up to January 1, 2017, apply the PRE to that amount, and distribute the property out to the beneficiaries.